 - Leonardo DaVinci created a portrait of Cecilia Gallerani, called Lady with an Ermine in 1483 (www.muzeum.krakow.pl).
 How does his 15th century image compare with Sink or Swim?
 List as many similarities and differences as you can find.

 - Mavis Smith was inspired by artists Jan Lipes (www.janlipes.com), Myles Cavanaugh (www.mylescavanaugh.com), and Jim Freeman (www.jvfreeman.com).
-Research their art on the Internet and form your own ideas about how their work influenced hers.
+Research their art and form your own ideas about how their work influenced hers.
 Present your findings in written or visual form.
 Discuss color, form, theme, composition, technique, and subject matter.

 - Mavis Smith draws inspiration from many artists, including the Latin born Frida Kahlo.
 Learn more about Frida Kahlo at www.philamuseum.org, and explore several Mavis Smith images at mavissmithart.com.
 Write a descriptive essay comparing the work of these two woman painters.